mrdmnd/portunus/README.md

 running on Arch Linux; you may need to translate these instructions to fit your distribution or package manager.

+## Explicit anti-goals

+In order to streamline the implementation of our simulation engine, we explicitly do not support characters below maximum level, and characters that are not using a DPS specialization.

 ### Requirements